Herrygirl2/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 **Task 10:** A script that that displays the result of `BREATH` to the power `LOVE`

-                         `BREATH` and `LOVE` are environment variables
+                         'BREATH' and 'LOVE' are environment variables
                         The script should display the result, followed by a new line

 **Task 11:** A script that converts a number from base 2 to base 10.

-                        The number in base 2 is stored in the environment variable `BINARY` The script should display the number in base 10, followed by a new line
+                        The number in base 2 is stored in the environment variable 'BINARY' The script should display the number in base 10, followed by a new line

 **Task 12:** A script that prints all possible combinations of two letters, except `oo`.

-                        Letters are lower cases, from `a` to `z` One combination per line
+                        Letters are lower cases, from 'a' to 'z' One combination per line
-                        The output should be alpha ordered, starting with `aa` Do not print `oo`
+                        The output should be alpha ordered, starting with 'aa' Do not print 'oo'
                         Your script file should contain maximum 64 characters

 **Task 13:** A script that prints a number with two decimal places, followed by a new line.

-                        The number will be stored in the environment variable `NUM`
+                        The number will be stored in the environment variable 'NUM'

 **Task 14**: A script that converts a number from base 10 to base 16.

-                        The number in base 10 is stored in the environment variable `DECIMAL` The script should display the number in base 16, followed by a new line
+                        The number in base 10 is stored in the environment variable 'DECIMAL' The script should display the number in base 16, followed by a new line

 **Task 15:** A script that encodes and decodes text using the rot13 encryption.
 Assume ASCII